Ghostkeeper/SettingsGuide/contributing.md

 * The code style is similar to the rest of the code in this repository.
 * Your code will be licensed under AGPL 3.0 like the rest of the code in this repository.

 Pull requests to add descriptions for settings or improve current descriptions are also welcome.
-Please see the existing setting descriptions for examples.
+In general, articles about settings should hold the following format:
+1. First an explanation of what the setting does directly.
+2. Some pictures with examples, if applicable.
+3. Some more technical details of what the setting does.
+4. The effects of the setting on your print.
+5. Warnings of common mistakes made with this setting or other things that the user should watch out for, if applicable.

+This is not set in stone.
+For some articles (in particular drop-down settings) it makes sense to have a different format.

 When taking screenshots of the g-code, these are some instructions to ensure a consistent look throughout the plug-in.
 * Before making a screenshot, remove the build plate shader so that the grid doesn't show up in your screenshot.